 3General Education (G.E.)
 Requirements: The 48 units shown are for Warren College students as an example to fulfill the general education requirements.
 Students in other colleges need to adjust the plan to match their own college requirements.
 To meet program requirements, students must have up to twenty-four units in the arts, humanities, and social sciences, not including subjects such as accounting, industrial management, finance, and personnel administration.

 4MATH 18: This course was formerly MATH 20F

-6Area of Specialization (AS)/ Technical Electives (TE): The three required technical electives must be upper-division or graduate courses in engineering, based on the pre-approved courses.
+7Area of Specialization (AS)/ Technical Electives (TE): The three required technical electives must be upper-division or graduate courses in engineering, based on the pre-approved courses.
 Otherwise, the selections must receive prior approval of the department.
 Pre-approved courses are listed here.
 If students wish to follow an area of specialization, they must take all 3 electives from the same category.
 An area of specialization will not be noted on students' degree audits.

 8 Process Dynamics and Control: If a student chooses the Process Dynamics and Control as the area of specialization, CENG 120 can be replaced by MAE 143B within the approved set of courses for specialization in process control.